CE-HTML: History

 Further difficulties with using a CE device to display web content are caused by the fact that CE devices typically have different capabilities such as different resolutions, remote controls and audio/video codecs.

+Although some static standards still normatively reference CE-HTML or CEA-2014 as of 2025, web browser components built into the operating systems of smart TVs and STBs are now updated more frequently and are expected to support the features collected in the successor Web Media API Snapshot maintained by the Consumer Technology Association (CTA) as part of its WAVE Project within a community group at the W3C.

 Use

-CE-HTML is increasingly used within other standards, such as the Open IPTV Forum, the Digital Living Network Alliance (as of version 2) and HbbTV.
+From the early 2010s, CE-HTML was increasingly used within other standards, such as the Open IPTV Forum, the Digital Living Network Alliance (as of version 2) and HbbTV.

-Some research suggests that CEA-2014 (of which CE-HTML is an important part) will be one of the key technologies in the living room internet experience.
+Some research at the time suggested that CEA-2014 (of which CE-HTML is an important part) would be one of the key technologies in the living room internet experience.

-There are currently a number of browser vendors and solution providers that claim to have a CE-HTML capable browser, such as Oregan developed by Oregan Networks Ltd and the Wedison project which is based on Webkit.
+Several TV vendors and solution providers developed and begann to ship CE-HTML capable browsers, usually based on frameworks like WebKit or Chromium.

 Philips released the first devices which support the CE-HTML standard through the Net TV feature in Europe in April, 2009, which in 2010 expanded to include Sharp and Loewe platforms.

 Smart TV (sometimes referred to as Connected TV or Hybrid TV) devices are also being released by Samsung, Panasonic and Sony, although these base their work on many other programming languages.